sguzmanm/academical-reborn/backend/README.md

 - nodemon
 - node-schedule

-## Setup
+## Setup Environmental variables

 We are using environment variables in node throught a .env file.

-This contains the following fields:
+### Token generation

 - privateKey: Generated from http://travistidwell.com/blog/2013/09/06/an-online-rsa-public-and-private-key-generator/
 - publicKey: Generated from http://travistidwell.com/blog/2013/09/06/an-online-rsa-public-and-private-key-generator/

 Both of privateKey and publicKey are necessary to generate our own jwt tokens for sign up and log in operations.

+### DB Connection

+- dbUser: User for db connection
+- dbPassword: Password for db connection
+- dbHost: Host for db connection

+All these credentials are though out for a connection with a mongodb with SRV

+### Scrapper general setup

+- maxWeeks: Maximum number of weeks to look at
+- hourInterval: Interval for starting the scrapper in hours
+- timeStart: Hour for the start of schedules
+- rangeMinutes: Minutes it should separate each time frame
+- scrapper: Flag for dev purposes.
+If setup to anything other than 1 it will not run the scrapper.

 Now then, with npm installed go to the root and type: